mazzilio/mazzilio-content-kit/README.md

 If you would like to contribute feedback, improvements or make your own version - this code is available for you to clone and use for your own projects and developments.

 # 🌟 Spread the word!
-If you want to say thank you and/or support active development of my Media Kit:
+If you want to show interest in the Mazzilio Media Kit:
-- Add a GitHub Star to mazzilio's media kit!
+- Add a GitHub Star to the repository!
 - Connect with me and let me know what improvements or feedback I can make. :)

 # ⚠️ License